Inogen, Inc. (NASDAQ:INGN) Expected to Post Quarterly Sales of $76.20 Million

-Analysts expect Inogen, Inc. (NASDAQ:INGN) to report $76.20 million in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Inogen’s earnings, with estimates ranging from $76.00 million to $76.40 million.
-Inogen reported sales of $73.98 million during the same quarter last year, which indicates a positive year over year growth rate of 3%.
-The business is scheduled to issue its next quarterly earnings results after the market closes on Thursday, February 24th.
+Wall Street analysts expect Inogen, Inc. (NASDAQ:INGN) to report $76.20 million in sales for the current fiscal quarter, according to Zacks.
+Two analysts have provided estimates for Inogen’s earnings, with the highest sales estimate coming in at $76.40 million and the lowest estimate coming in at $76.00 million.
+Inogen reported sales of $73.98 million in the same quarter last year, which indicates a positive year over year growth rate of 3%.
+The business is scheduled to report its next quarterly earnings results after the market closes on Thursday, February 24th.

-According to Zacks, analysts expect that Inogen will report full year sales of $356.86 million for the current year, with estimates ranging from $355.72 million to $358.00 million.
-For the next year, analysts forecast that the company will post sales of $370.98 million, with estimates ranging from $354.60 million to $380.71 million.
-Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover Inogen.
+On average, analysts expect that Inogen will report full-year sales of $356.86 million for the current fiscal year, with estimates ranging from $355.72 million to $358.00 million.
+For the next fiscal year, analysts forecast that the business will post sales of $370.98 million, with estimates ranging from $354.60 million to $380.71 million.
+Zacks’ sales averages are a mean average based on a survey of analysts that that provide coverage for Inogen.

-Inogen (NASDAQ:INGN) last announced its quarterly earnings results on Thursday, November 4th.
-The medical technology company reported $0.53 EPS for the quarter, topping analysts’ consensus estimates of ($0.29) by $0.82.
+Inogen (NASDAQ:INGN) last posted its earnings results on Thursday, November 4th.
+The medical technology company reported $0.53 EPS for the quarter, beating analysts’ consensus estimates of ($0.29) by $0.82.
+The firm had revenue of $93.11 million during the quarter, compared to the consensus estimate of $86.69 million.
 Inogen had a return on equity of 3.11% and a net margin of 3.21%.
-The company had revenue of $93.11 million during the quarter, compared to analyst estimates of $86.69 million.
-During the same quarter last year, the firm posted ($0.08) earnings per share.
-The firm’s revenue was up 25.3% on a year-over-year basis.
+The company’s quarterly revenue was up 25.3% compared to the same quarter last year.
+During the same period in the prior year, the company earned ($0.08) EPS.

-Several institutional investors and hedge funds have recently bought and sold shares of INGN.
-Millennium Management LLC raised its position in shares of Inogen by 471.9% in the 3rd quarter.
-Millennium Management LLC now owns 278,886 shares of the medical technology company’s stock worth $12,017,000 after purchasing an additional 230,124 shares during the last quarter.
-Ziegler Capital Management LLC bought a new stake in Inogen in the 3rd quarter worth about $4,984,000.
-Caas Capital Management LP bought a new stake in Inogen in the 2nd quarter worth about $7,410,000.
-Vanguard Group Inc. increased its holdings in Inogen by 4.5% in the 2nd quarter.
-Vanguard Group Inc. now owns 2,351,418 shares of the medical technology company’s stock worth $153,242,000 after buying an additional 101,579 shares in the last quarter.
-Finally, Ghisallo Capital Management LLC bought a new stake in Inogen in the 3rd quarter worth about $4,250,000.
-93.10% of the stock is owned by hedge funds and other institutional investors.

 Inogen, Inc engages in the development, manufacture, and marketing of portable oxygen concentrators used to deliver supplemental long-term oxygen therapy to patients suffering from chronic respiratory conditions.
 Its products consists of Inogen One G4 system, Inogen One G3 system, Inogen One G5 system, Inogen TAV, and Inogen at Home.